Relative-Strength/Ashigaru-Terminal-StartOS/README.md

 The Docker image used is avaliable [here](https://github.com/Relative-Strength/Ashigaru-terminal-image-startos/pkgs/container/ashigaru-terminal-image-startos).
 Everything is built in the open.

+This has only been tested on x86 machines, and probably does not work on ARM based systems like your old raspberry pi.

 Ashigaru Terminal is a privacy-enhanced Bitcoin wallet forked from Sparrow v1.8.4, featuring enhanced privacy capabilities with Nightjar integration and additional privacy-focused functionality.
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies